Hi, I’m Leah, and I’m a:

 plant-based food and farming, sustainability, holistic wellness, psychology,

 and the root causes of cultural trends.

 I work with brands, entrepreneurs, and organizations to craft verbal and visual strategy that’s equally smart and sincere.
-In addition to copywriting projects, I regularly edit articles and newsletters for The Fold Magazine (previously Clementine Daily) and write for a range of online outlets like mindbodygreen, My Modern Met, Design*Sponge, and Elephant Journal.
-I do custom commissioned illustrations, and my recent photography clients range from sweetgreen to Bitten to Girls Write Now.
+In addition to copywriting projects, I regularly edit articles and newsletters for The Fold Magazine (previously Clementine Daily) and write for a range of online outlets like mindbodygreen, My Modern Met, Electrify Magazine, Design*Sponge, and Elephant Journal.
+I do custom commissioned illustrations, and my photography clients range from sweetgreen to Bitten to Girls Write Now.
 I’ve also styled photo shoots and events with Zio & Sons.
 (What I’m saying is, if it’s a form of storytelling, chances are that it’s in my wheelhouse.)

 I tell my own stories, too, on the Core Stories blog and on Instagram, where my aim is to expose the timelessness in timely trends, the quiet solace in the hustle, and the magnificence in all of life’s mess.
 I design and sell greeting cards and prints based on the Core Stories themes.
 The Tasting Table says my stuff is “cheeky,” and the Caption Project says I “unite keen observations with great affection for the world.”
 I say humor and heart are equally important to the human experience.